 This is one of the most beautiful sculptural reliefs carved in the Badami caves.
 Adding to its beauty is the red and blue colored texture of the sandstone.

-The images below show the bas-reliefs carved on the ceiling of
+The images below show the bas-reliefs carved into the ceiling of the

 As you can see from the image, there are two concentric circular frames, and enclosing them is a square frame.
 The inner circular frame depicts Vishnu with four hands, one of which carries the Sudarshana Chakra (a disk-like weapon), and another a